The Constitution of Korean American Communication Association

 5.6 The treasurer is instrumental to the financial functions of the association.
 His/her major duties include general financial management, accounting works, collecting membership dues, and searching for grants and other external financial resources.

-5.8 The Webmaster is responsible for creating and managing various web-based communication resources of the association including but not limited to webpage, blog, and facebook.
+5.8 The webmaster is responsible for creating and managing various web-based communication resources for the association’s website.

 6.0 Executive Committee

-6.1 An executive committee consisting of the following committee members shall manage the affairs of the Association: President, Vice president for the International Communication Association (ICA), Vice president for the Association for Education in Journalism and Mass Communication (AEJMC), Vice president for the National Communication Association (NCA), Secretary, Treasurer, Editor, Webmaster, and Student Representatives,.
+6.1 An executive committee consisting of the following committee members shall manage the affairs of the Association: President, Vice president for the International Communication Association (ICA), Vice president for the Association for Education in Journalism and Mass Communication (AEJMC), Vice president for the National Communication Association (NCA), Secretary, Treasurer, Newsletter Editor-in-Chief, Webmaster, Social Media Director, and Student Representatives.

 6.2 All committee members must be regular members of KACA in good standing.